Skip to content

 Role of the Educational Assistance Dog

 The Educational Assistance Dog will work alongside designated teachers and Special Needs Assistants (SNAs).
-Initially, the dog will attend school three days a week, which can be increased to five days once the dog has settled.
-The dog will have a tailored timetable and may move between classes as needed, depending on whether it is a primary or secondary school.
+Initially, the dog may attend school 3 days a week, with the possibility of increasing to 5 days once the dog has settled comfortably.

 Handler Training and Responsibilities